B.C. man trapped in truck for several days recovers in Victoria hospital

 Since the family was already worried about Moffat, Macnab said that when an ambulance zipped past his father’s house in Sayward, he had a hunch it might be heading for Moffat and followed it.
 There were no obvious signs of the accident from the road like broken trees, but a hunter had spotted the truck by chance and called 911, he said.

-When Glen Moffat arrived at the “notorious” curve in the highway south of the village of Sayward where his son went off the road, he saw his own pickup truck, which his son had borrowed, about 12 metres down.
+When Glen Moffat arrived at the “notorious” curve in the highway south of the village of Sayward where his son went off the road, he saw his own pickup truck, which his son had taken.

 “You can imagine the thoughts that went through his mind originally, seeing his truck, his son had been gone for days, and now he finds him over the edge,” Macnab said.

+Sayward RCMP said in a statement that weather conditions and slippery terrain made it difficult for emergency crews to reach the truck on the 12-metre embankment.

+When police spoke with the male driver, they said he was confused and in need of medical attention.
+He told them he was unsure how long he’d been trapped and police believe it was for more than 12 hours and up to “a few days.”

-The harrowing rescue took several hours, as rescuers needed the Jaws of Life to cut away the driver’s side of the vehicle, Macnab said.
+The harrowing rescue took several hours, as rescuers needed to cut away the driver’s side of the vehicle, Macnab said.
 Glen Moffat phoned family members from the scene and reported his son had survived.

 “Everyone was just elated and beyond themselves,” Macnab said.